mikeraab/docker101/Supplementary-Info.md

 The Hand On Lab uses an Instance of Container Cloud Service, which provides a pre-build Docker Engine CLI environment, as well as the full Container Cloud Service Application.

-This document outlines alternate Docker Engine environment installs
+This document outlines alternate Docker Engine environment installs.

 ### Docker Engine on Windows